gailin-p/airflow-song-demo/README.md

 The DAG uses operators to hold shared logic for Redshift operations.

 The DAG uses Variables and Connections to store S3 locations and permissions.

+The DAG uses the `TRUNCATE` variable to determine whether tables should be emptied and re-created before load.